Israel investing millions for sustainable energies in remote areas - www.lokmattimes.com

 Tel Aviv [Israel], December 21 (ANI/TPS): Over the past two years (2022-23), Israel's Ministry of Energy and Infrastructure provided ...

-Tel Aviv [Israel], December 21 (ANI/TPS): Over the past two years (2022-23), Israel's Ministry of Energy and Infrastructure provided more than 90 local authorities grants totalling over 130 million Shekels (USD 36 million) to promote sustainable energy.
+Tel Aviv [Israel], December 21 (ANI/TPS): Over the past two years (2022-23), Israel's Ministry of Energy and Infrastructure provided more than 90 local authorities with grants totaling over 130 million Shekels (USD 36 million) to promote sustainable energy.

 A significant part of the budget is intended for energy storage for emergencies and 80 per cent of the budget was directed to authorities from the periphery (remote parts of the country) and minority sectors.